 Other receivables include balances in respect of VAT, income tax prepayment, advances to suppliers and advances to personnel.
-This balance includes an amount of $\in$ 54m (31 December 2013: $\in$ 54m) of VAT approved refunds which has been withheld by the customs office in respect of a dispute about stock shortages.
+This balance includes an amount of $\notin$ 54m (31 December 2013: $\notin$ 54m) of VAT approved refunds which has been withheld by the customs office in respect of a dispute about stock shortages.
 Against this action the Group has filed a specific legal objection claim and expects to fully recover this amount following the conclusion of the relevant legal proceedings.

-CONDENSED INTERIM CONSOLIDATED FINANCIAL INFORMATION FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2014
+CONDENSED INTERIM CONSOLIDATED FINANCIAL INFORMATION FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2014 (All amounts in Euro thousands unless otherwise stated)